Highlights from Why Buddhism is True by Robert Wright

 • …brain scans are showing that a curious state of mind involves activity in the dopamine system, the system involved in motivation and reward, in desire and pleasure.

-• [Judson] Brewer said the basic idea is to not fiht the urge to, say, smoke a cigarette.
+• [Judson] Brewer said the basic idea is to not fight the urge to, say, smoke a cigarette.
 That doesn’t mean you succumb to the urge and light up a cigarette.
 It just means you don’t try to push the urge out of your mind.
 Rather, you follow the same mindfulness technique that you’d apply to other bothersome feelings—anxiety, resentment, melancholy, hatred.
 You just calmly (or as calmly as possible, under the circumstances) examine the feeling.
 What part of your body is the urge felt in?
 What is the texture of the urge?
 Is it sharp?
 Dull and heavy?
 The more you do that, the less the urge seems a part of you; you’ve exploited the basic irony of mindfulness meditation: getting close enough to feelings to take a good look at them winds up giving you a kind of critical distance from them.
 Their grip on you loosens; if it loosens enough, they’re no longer a part of you.
 There’s an acronym used to describe this technique: RAIN.
 First you Recognize the feeling.
 Then you Accept the feeling and its relationship to your body.
 Finally, the N stands for Nonidentification, or, equivalently, Nonattachment.

 • The bad news is that you don’t exist; the good news is that you’re everything.